quivXe/fullstack-recursive-todo/README.md

-# TODO APP IN VUE
+# TODO APP IN VUE AND NODE

-Basic TODO web app.
+TODO app with infinite recursion.
+Option for creating `collabs` *(may not work because of free hosting provider for cashing - needs refreshing)*.
+With collabs you can work on the same tasks with anyone.
+And all that without creating account.

+available on: https://todo-app.alwaysdata.net/ *(again - may not work cuz of free hosting - especially collabs because of cashing)*

-Using: VUE 3, Node.js, Pusher, SASS
+Using: VUE 3, Node.js, Pusher (ala websockets), SASS, cashing system (free redis alternative)

 # server API